Medical Extrusion Materials

-There are many certifications and regulations, particularly in the medical industry, that your medical tubing materials need to meet in order to be safe.
+There are many certifications and regulations, particularly in the medical industry, that your medical tubing materials need to meet to be safe.
 These regulations can differ depending on your applications.
-If your tube is going to be exposed to X-ray radiation, for example, you can’t use materials that are radiopaque because it would result in an unacceptable image.
+If your tube is exposed to X-ray radiation, for example, you can’t use materials that are radiopaque because it would result in an unacceptable image.

 With our custom co-extrusion process, we can combine the beneficial properties of two materials by extruding them at the same time into a single tube.
 The materials can be arranged in concentric tube-on-tube configurations, or with striping of the materials in a single lumen for added benefits.
-In multi-lumen coextrusions, materials can be isolated to certain regions of the tubing’s cross section.
+In multi-lumen coextrusions, we can isolate materials to specific areas of the tubing’s cross-section.

-In addition to co-extrusion, we also offer other extrusion services including:
+In addition to co-extrusion, we also offer other custom extrusion services, including:

 - Custom Single Lumen Tubing

 - Solid Rod Extrusions